Carts & Orders

 If needed, you can customise the eloquent models Cargo uses by updating the model and/or line_items_model keys in the cargo.php config file.

-As a reminder, make sure you have a backup strategy in place before switching to database orders in production, in case the worst happens.
+Make sure you have a backup strategy in place before moving carts to the database, in case the worst happens.
+Both Laravel Forge and Ploi have built-in solutions for database backups.